Mr. Parker's Class

 Announcements

-• The quiz-taking period for AR Goal #6 is April 8th to May 10th.
-Please review my AR policies in the FAQ's below.
+• The quiz-taking period for AR Goal #5 ends on April 4th.
+Please see AR Policies in the FAQ's section below.

 Upcoming Events